 In such case, tunnel mechanisms can help you get IPv6 connectivity without waiting for the migration of the IPv4-only network.
 RFC 7059 presents an exhaustive overview of tunnel mechanisms.
 In this document, you will use a static 6in4 tunnel.
 Precisely, IPv6 packets generated by your lab devices are encapsulated in IPv4 headers in order to traverse the IPv4-only network.
-This IPv4 header is removed, and the original IPv6 packets are routed to the IPv6 destination.
+This IPv4 header is removed, and the original IPv6 packets are routed on the dual-stack Internet.
 The incoming packets undergo a similar process to reach your lab devices.